srobo/runbook/docs/infrastructure/sending-emails.md

 Sending an email through GMail is much easier than [Mailchimp](#mailchimp).

 Sending Student Robotics related emails **must** be done using your Student Robotics Google account.
+If you don't have an SR google account, ask a committee member to request the creation of one for you.

 #### Multi-send mode